 Description of this one-day tour from Cairns:

-Your gay guide will pick you up at 9am from your hotel in Cairns, and you will go through one of the most picturesque sections of the Coral Sea road to the north of Cairns towards the Daintree and Cape Tribulation National Park (places visited by Captain James Cook, and the oldest rainforests in the world).
+You will go through one of the most picturesque sections of the Coral Sea road to the north of Cairns towards the Daintree and Cape Tribulation National Park (places visited by Captain James Cook, and the oldest rainforests in the world).

-We will make a stop at the Rex lookout which has a nice view over the Coral Sea, Double Island and beaches.
+You will make a stop at the Rex lookout which has a nice view over the Coral Sea, Double Island and beaches.

-We will visit a wildlife sanctuary near Port Douglas where you could see very rare tree kangaroos, and also many other local animals and birds including the cassowary.
+You will visit a wildlife sanctuary near Port Douglas where you could see very rare tree kangaroos, and also many other local animals and birds including the cassowary.

-Then we will go to a ferry crossing over the Daintree River.
+Then you will go to a ferry crossing over the Daintree River.
 You will have a 1-hour cruise on a picturesque river where you will be able to see crocodiles in the wild.
 After crossing the river, you will find yourselves in the Daintree tropical rainforest.
 It covers 1200 sq km and is the largest single block of tropical rainforest in Australia.
 The diversity and structural complexity of the vegetation here is unparalleled in Australia.
 This is an area of the oldest forest on this planet dating to dinosaurs.
 It is a habitat of such rare endangered species as cassowary and tree kangaroo.

-We will stop at the Alexandra lookout which has a beautiful view over the Daintree River mouth, crocodile-shaped Snapper Island surrounded by reefs, Low Islands located 15 km from Port Douglas, and Port Douglas itself, tall tree ferns and cycads, as well as other tropical trees.
+You will stop at the Alexandra lookout which has a beautiful view over the Daintree River mouth, crocodile-shaped Snapper Island surrounded by reefs, Low Islands located 15 km from Port Douglas, and Port Douglas itself, tall tree ferns and cycads, as well as other tropical trees.

-We will have lunch at Heritage Lodge not far from Thornton Beach and Coopers Creek.
+You will have lunch at Heritage Lodge not far from Thornton Beach and Coopers Creek.
 From the restaurant you could walk to a transparent mountain river nearby which has excellent spots for swimming (if you wish).

-We will walk on the beautiful Thornton Beach from which you could see the place where Captain James Cook’s ship was grounded on a reef, and only thanks to the skills of his crew and the tenacity of its captain, as well as pure luck, HM Bark Endeavour got off the reef and, after some basic repairs, went to a safer place in the north for further repairs, where nowadays a city named after him, Cooktown, is located.
+You will walk on the beautiful Thornton Beach from which you could see the place where Captain James Cook’s ship was grounded on a reef, and only thanks to the skills of his crew and the tenacity of its captain, as well as pure luck, HM Bark Endeavour got off the reef and, after some basic repairs, went to a safer place in the north for further repairs, where nowadays a city named after him, Cooktown, is located.